Does your hair grow thicker while you are pregnant?

 New York University

-Some people do notice that their hair can be thicker and fuller when pregnant, and this is a hormonal fluctuation.
+Some people do notice that their hair can be thicker and fuller when pregnant, and this is due to a hormonal fluctuation.

 What happens?
 Your hair has three cycles of growth: it has a growing phase, a resting phase, and a falling out phase.
 Sometimes with the hormones and the changes in pregnancy, your hair stays in that growing phase longer.
 Because you have more hair in that growing phase, your hair looks thicker and fuller and grows longer.
 Often it's more shiny as well.